ehp2021/mixed-tape-react/README.md

 # MIXED TAPE

-This is an app I built as a solo-project for a coding bootcamp.
+Mixed Tape is a React-based web application that allows users to create sharable Spotify playlists with customized features and descriptions for each song.

 ## Installation